sagikazarmark/nix-templates/README.md

 ## Usage

-If you like any of the templates in this repository, you can easily start a new project from them with the following commands:
+If you like any of the templates in this repository, you can easily start a new project from them with the one of the following commands:

 ```shell
 # Initialize in the current directory